DiSPA: Differential Substructure-Pathway Attention for Drug Response Prediction: Results

+Quantitative analyses indicated that differential cross-attention produced more concentrated attention and more consistent prioritization of target pathways than vanilla cross-attention in both Path2Sub and Drug2Path modules, providing exploratory evidence of systematic differences in attention patterns without implying direct mechanistic interpretation (Figures ~\ref{sfig:attention_concentration}, \ref{sfig:cumulative_attention_curve} and \ref{sfig:target_pathway_prioritization}).

-To examine whether the differential cross--attention learned by DiSPA reflects biologically meaningful organization, we conducted focused case analyses on representative drug pairs within specific cellular contexts (Figure~\ref{fig:substructure_analysis}).
-In each case, we selected chemically related compounds associated with a shared biological process but exhibiting differences in predicted activity, allowing assessment of how substructural variation is reflected in pathway--level attention patterns.
-Additional examples on drug pairs—TGX221/AZD6482 and Imatinib/Masitinib—are provided in Figure~\ref{sfig:additional_case_study}.
+To examine whether the differential cross-attention learned by DiSPA reflects biologically meaningful organization, we conducted focused case analyses on representative drug pairs within specific cellular contexts (Figure~\ref{fig:substructure_analysis}).
+In each case, we selected chemically related compounds associated with a shared biological process but exhibiting differences in predicted activity, allowing assessment of how substructural variation is reflected in pathway-level attention patterns.
+Additional examples on drug pairs-TGX221/AZD6482 and Imatinib/Masitinib-are provided in Figure~\ref{sfig:additional_case_study}.